Wanyuxiang-code/obsidian_notes/Quantitative_Finance/Portfolio Theory.md

         - online problemL continually produces new input and requires answers in response
 	 2. Effectiveness analysis:
 	    Comparison object: offers a worst measure of the quality of the behavior of an algorithm which predicts the fufure
-	 3. Competitive Ratio: Determine the linear cofficient ALF(I)    $\leq$     c$*$OPT (I) + $\alpha$
+	 3. Competitive Ratio: Determine the linear coefficient ALF(I)    $\leq$     c$*$OPT (I) + $\alpha$
      4. Examples:
         - Price searching: